typefacedesign/document-driven-typedesign/UserJourney.md

 ### Add 1 or more existing Fonts to a Font Family

-* Chris is viewing a Font Family
+* Chris is viewing a Font Family on the dashboard
-* Chris is trying to add Fonts to it but some of them already exist
+* Chris is trying to add Fonts to it but some of them already exist in that Family
 * For each Font that already exists, Chris is asked if he wants to replace the existing Font which will forget any testing he has already completed for that Font
 	* If Chris answers Yes,
 		* It will replace that Font
 		* Chris is shown a confirmation message
-		* Chris can Undo this
+		* Chris is shown a button to Undo this for 30 seconds
 	* If Chris answers No,
 		* It will not replace that Font

 ### Removing an existing Font from a Font Family

-* Chris is viewing a Font Family
+* Chris is viewing a Font Family on the dashboard
 * Chris wants to remove a Font from it
 * Chris clicks on the "Remove" button for the Font he wants to remove
 * Chris is reminded that this will forget any testing he has already completed for that Font
 	* If Chris answers Yes,
 		* It will remove that Font
-		* Chris can Undo this
+		* Chris is shown a button to Undo this for 30 seconds
 	* If Chris answers No,
 		* It will not remove that Font

 ## Previewing Font Families

-### Choosing a Font Family
+### Browsing Font Families

-* Chris wants to preview a Font Family
-* Chris clicks on the "Preview" button on his dashboard
-* Chris is asked to choose which Font Family he wants to preview
+* Chris wants to browse the fonts in his font families
-* Chris chooses a Font Family and is shown a list of sections he can preview.
-Examples:
+* Chris sees on his dashboard a preview card of each Font Family
+* Chris can change the dimensions of each preview card
+* Chris can change the dimentions of every preview card at once
+* Chris can reset the dimentions of each or every preview card
+* Chris can tell how much each family has alredy been Tested from a progress indicator on each preview
+* Chris can change the contents of every preview card to show text at 3 scales:
-	* Overview
+	* Glyphs
+		* 1 glyphs per Font is shown in each preview
+		* Each preview is squarish in shape by default
 	* Headings
+		* 1 line per Font is shown in each preview
+		* Each preview is a thin wide rectangle in shape by default
 	* Paragraphs
-	* Lists
-	* Numbers
-	* Caps
-	* Lowercase
-	* Mixed Content
-	* Glyphs
-	* World Scripts
+		* 1 small paragraph is shown in each preview, each word in the next Font (looping)
+		* Each preview is squarish in shape by default
+	* Chris can edit the text
+	* Chris can change the px size of the text within a relevant range

+### Selecting Font Families

+* Chris wants to select 1 or more families to Compare or Test
+* Chris selects each Font Family
+* Chris sees the Font Family is selected

 ------

 ## Comparing Font Families

-### Adding a Font Family

-* Chris is previewing a Font Family
-* Chris wants to compare it with another Font Family
+* Chris selects 1+ Font Families (see above)
-* Chris clicks on the "Add Font Family" button
+* Chris clicks on the "Compare" button and is taken away from the dashboard
-* Chris is shown a list of his Font Families
-* Chris chooses another Font Family to compare
+* Chris is taken to the comparison window
-* The preview window splits into 2 columns, one for each font Family
+* The window splits into 2+ columns, one for each font Family

-### Removing a Font Family

-* Chris is previewing 2 Font Families
+* TODO: Detail this section

+### Leaving the Comparison mode

-* Chris wants to remove a Font Family
+* Chris wants to return to the dashboard
-* Chris clicks on the "Remove" button for one of the Font Families
+* Chris clicks on the "Home" button
-* The preview window reverts to 1 column
+* Chris is taken to the dashboard

 ------